savindumahasen/Dengue-Prediction-System-For-SriLanka/README.md

-# Dengue-Prediction-System-For-SriLanka
+# Dengue-Prediction-System-For-SriLanka( Final Project)
-This system is fully created by using machine learning
+This system is fully created by using machine learning.